Community Care in Reach™

 CareZONE: Mobilizing care in the community

 CareZONE is an innovative mobile health program that brings together partners in preventive care, addiction services, and harm reduction to serve individuals not well-connected to health care, experiencing homelessness and/or living with addiction.
-In its pilot phase, the van provides services in Dudley Square and the West End, communities with high numbers of fatal opioid overdoses.
+The van currently provides services at four sites across three Boston neighborhoods with high numbers of fatal opioid overdoses: Downtown, Fenway, and Roxbury.

 Using an innovative partnership model, CareZONE combats the opioid epidemic with accessible, on-demand care.
 Experienced staff from Boston Health Care for the Homeless Program and the Boston Public Health Commission’s AHOPE program provide a range of services on the van and connect patients to community health centers, treatment programs, or specialty care.